TranslationalML/course-image-analysis/README.md

-Repo for the UNIL BSc3 course on image analysis, taught by Arianna Ravera and Jonas Richiardi
+Repo for the University of Lausanne [BSc in Biology](https://www.unil.ch/ecoledebiologie/en/home/menuinst/bachelors/biolog.html) year 3 course 'Introduction to Image Analysis', part of the 'Modelling in Biology and Bioinformatics' module.

+Module 1: Arianna Ravera
+Module 2: Jonas Richiardi

 # Installation